 Many people choose gestational surrogacy now that IVF is making it more possible to do so.
 This may give the surrogate mother less attachment to the baby since there is no relation.
 For some women, this is the ideal choice.

 Being a surrogate mom isn’t a decision to make lightly, and you won’t make $50,000 overnight.
 There are many things a woman should consider beforehand.
-The most important part to consider is your mental health as this will be an emotionally and physically taxing journey to grow and birth a baby that is not yours.
+The most important part to consider is your mental health as this will be emotionally and physically taxing to grow and birth a baby that is not yours.
 It may be hard for some surrogate mothers to part with the baby after delivery.

 Does a Surrogate Require a License?

 A surrogate mother does not require a license.
 However, a surrogate must be a legal citizen of the U.S. or a legal immigrant.
 Additionally, not all 50 states allow compensated surrogacy opportunities.

 There are no federal laws in the U.S. that regulate surrogacy.
 Each state can make its own laws around it.
 Check your state laws to see if you can get paid to be a surrogate.